turtledb/NuGetSpecs/README.md

 #### Non-Goals
 * List out things that are nice-to-have but not the core goals of the feature
-* This can include things like nice side-effects; they may be serendipidous, but it's helpful to have clarity around what is an explicit vs. non-explicit goal of the feature
+* This can include things like nice side-effects; they may be serendipitous, but it's helpful to have clarity around what is an explicit vs. non-explicit goal of the feature

 ## User Scenarios
 Captures narratives from a user's perspective on how the feature will solve the problem or problems outlined above.
 Each scenario should be listed under a new header